Pollination: Process of pollination

 In flowering plants, the anthers of the flower produce microspores by meiosis.
 These undergo mitosis to form male gametophytes, each of which contains two haploid cells.
 Meanwhile, the ovules produce megaspores by meiosis, further division of these form the female gametophytes, which are very strongly reduced, each consisting only of a few cells, one of which is the egg.
 When a pollen grain adheres to the stigma of a carpel it germinates, developing a pollen tube that grows through the tissues of the style, entering the ovule through the micropyle.
 When the tube reaches the egg sac, two sperm cells pass through it into the female gametophyte and fertilisation takes place.

 Methods

 Pollination may be biotic or abiotic.
 Biotic pollination relies on living pollinators to move the pollen from one flower to another.
 Abiotic pollination relies on wind, water or even rain.
 Adding natural habitat areas into farm systems generally improves pollination, as farms that are closer to natural habitat have higher crop yield because they are visited by more pollinators.
+Non-native plants can be equally as effective as native plants at attracting bees as pollinators, however they do tend to attract different types of bees, namely more generalist species.